p1ngul1n0/blackbird/README.md

 - <a href="https://github.com/LsvanDarko">@LsvanDarko</a> - Added requests package to requirements.txt.
 - <a href="https://github.com/wymiotkloaki">@wymiotkloaki</a> - Added basic .gitignore file and 21 sites.
 - <a href="https://github.com/dwaltsch">@dwaltsch</a> - Added Dockerfile.
+- <a href="https://github.com/yutodadil">@yutodadil</a> - Added Zepeto and increased timeout to 10 seconds.

 ## Planned features